 Before founding Little Bean Group, I managed several large fundraising teams.
-I saw firsthand how sound management contributes to individual and group achievement, and also how managing in this field brings particular challenges.
+I saw firsthand how sound management contributes to individual and group achievement.
+Yet, managing fundraisers also brings particular challenges.

 What are the special concerns for managing fundraising teams?
 This question feels urgent now.
 We are in a national moment of high employee turnover across many fields, and we know that competition for development talent never ceases.
 Managing your team well improves retention, saves money, and bolsters organizational effectiveness.

-As you form strategies to guide your team, I hope that some of my observations will be helpful.
-While some of these tips work for a wide range of jobs, I think that fundraising comes with unique considerations for managers.
+While some of my observations and strategies tips work for a wide range of jobs, I think that fundraising comes with unique considerations for managers.

 Be a Sounding Board, Teacher, and Connector